If you prefer to always view the website in English, please click here.

 • They reduce the need for heating and cooling systems and, therefore, electricity consumption, by minimising heat loss in winter and limiting heat gain in summer.

-• According to technical estimates, they improve the thermal insulation coefficient (U-value), limiting the rate of heat transfer.
+• According to technical estimates, they improve the thermal insulation coefficient by limiting the heat transfer rate (U-value).

 • Since they are relatively affordable and require no construction work, the return on investment is much faster than with other insulation alternatives.